msamdk/Fish_Re_Identification/1. Autofish_data_exploration/Readme.md

 <h2>pycocotools</h2>

-Use Pycocotools to explore the dataset
+Install Pycocotools
 ```python

 pip install pycocotools
 ```
-After installation you can get to know about the functions in the library
+After installation, you can get to know about the functions in the library
 ```python
 help(COCO)
 ```